ProsiaLAB/knowledge/content/Thesis/Tracing the Evolution of Gas and Dust at Planetary Formation Scales using the Atacama Large Millimeter-submillimeter Array (ALMA).md

 The central star emits photons photons and they propagate through the disk where we only assume dust to be present (only for the radiative transfer run).
 The fundamental concept involves partitioning the luminosity of the radiation source into equally energetic, monochromatic photon packets.
 These packets are emitted in a stochastic manner by the source and are subsequently tracked to random interaction locations determined by the optical depth.
 At these locations, the packets undergo either scattering or absorption, the likelihood of which is dictated by the albedo.
 In the case of scattering, a random scattering angle is derived from the scattering phase function (differential cross-section).
 These is the same Monte Carlo based dust radiative transfer strategy described in @bjorkman2001radiative.

+Let the stellar luminosity be $L$ which we divide into $N_{\gamma}$ photon packets each with energy $E_{\gamma}$ giving

+$$
+E_{\gamma} = \dfrac{L \Delta t}{N_{\gamma}}
+$$

-Let the stellar luminosity be $L$ which we divide into $N_{\gamma}$ photon packets each with energy $E_{\gamma}$ giving $$E_{\gamma} = \dfrac{L \Delta t}{N_{\gamma}}$$ Upon injection into the disk (grid), the monochromatic photon packet will be assigned a frequency at random, selected from the spectral energy distribution (SED) of the source.
+Upon injection into the disk (grid), the monochromatic photon packet will be assigned a frequency at random, selected from the spectral energy distribution (SED) of the source.
 The dust we have setup in our disk can now scatter, absorb or reemit the incoming radiation.
 All of these processes require us to have the opacity of the dust in our model, which depends on its composition.
 We have considered graphite based and astronomical silicates but we optical data for other dusts like pyroxenes as well.
 All of this data is taken from @draine1984optical.
 The frequency of the incoming photon packet in a grid cell determines the corresponding opacity.
-If a packet is absorbed in the cell, we deposit its energy (given by $E^{\text{abs}}_i = N_i E_{\gamma}$ where $N$ is the number of packets absorbed by that cell $i$) to the cell and recalculate the cell's temperature.
+If a packet is absorbed in the cell, we deposit its energy (given by $E^{\text{abs}}_{i} = N_{i}E_{\gamma}$ where $N$ is the number of packets absorbed by that cell $i$) to the cell and recalculate the cell's temperature.
 As the cell is assumed to be in local thermodynamics equilibrium, the absorbed energy must also be reemitted.
 The emissivity of dust can be written as
 $$
 j_\nu = \kappa_\nu \rho B_\nu (T)
 $$